night-works/sundata/readme.md

 - Light/dark mode toggle
 - Live previews
-- Fullscreen mode
+- Full-screen mode
-- Cross platform
+- Cross-platform

 ## Getting Started
 Write about 1-2 paragraphs describing the purpose of your project.